 This course provides a detailed overview of muscles of the lower body as they relate to the practice of clinical massage therapy.
 There is a strong emphasis on precise palpation of muscles, tendons, bones, and ligaments in order to locate and assess tissues of the human body.
-(30 clock hours, 15 lecture & 15 lab)
+(30 clock hours / 2.25 quarter credits, 15 lecture & 15 lab)